Saturday, 29 October 2011

-Mum was travelling to her job as a health visitor and Mike by now needing to be off school would get up and dressed before she left and then spend the rest of the day in bed.
+Mum was travelling to her job as a health visitor and Mike by now needed to be off school.
+He would get up and dressed before she left and then spend the rest of the day in bed.
 Then just before she was due home he would get up and act as though he had been up all day.
 Mum asked for time off after the diagnosis.
 Her manager refused.

 Because I was twelve and because this was the 70’s nobody told me anything except the bare minimum.
 I knew he was in bed a lot and I knew he seemed much less patient than normal but aside from that nothing much.
 Apart from one conversation.